-A third task alarm type is used internally by the system.
+A third alarm type, the task alarm, is used internally by the system.
 A task alarm is associated with each task in the system.
 When a task is suspended with a timer set, its alarm is set exactly as a standard alarm would be.
 When the alarm expires, the task is scheduled for execution.
 If the task is scheduled for some other reason, its alarm is canceled.
 Task and standard alarms are treated identically by the Timer task.